mohsinaliayub/cwc-first-app-program/02-ios-networking/02-challenge/README.md

 - Endpoint: https://v2.jokeapi.dev/joke/Any?type=single

 ## Challenge
-- Build a UI that lets you scroll through a list of movie posters
-- Each movie poster should have a label under it
-- Background of the app should be black
-- Create a "DataService" struct to serve the data (just like we did with the SushiMenu App)

 - Build a UI that has a Text label in the center of the screen.
 At the bottom, put a button.
 - When the button is tapped, it sends the API request
 - When the response returns, parse the data and display the joke in the Text label